 You can adjust the WYSIWYG Editor settings for the given role on the Editor tab.
 You can make adjustments in a similar way as with dialogs.

-For more information, see UI personalization.
+For more information, see the UI personalization topic.

-This tab allows you to configure which applications will the members of the role have on their application dashboard.
+The Dashboard tab allows you to configure which applications will the members of the role have on their application dashboard.

 See Configuring the application dashboard for more information.